ligato/docs/docs/user-guide/agentctl.md

 ### VPP

 Use this command to manage the connected VPP instance.
-The CLI option saves time for the developer or operator by avoiding the need to "jump to" the actual VPP command line interface.
+The CLI option saves you time by avoiding the need to "jump to" the actual VPP command line interface.

 ```
 Usage:	agentctl vpp [options] COMMAND